Small Business Entrepreneur Grants Program

 - Small Business Entrepreneur Grants terms and conditions.

-In addition to meeting the eligibility criteria, applications will be prioritised on:
+In addition to meeting the eligibility criteria, applications were prioritised on:

-- the extent to which the services will support establishment and development of the business
+- the extent to which the services supported establishment and development of the business

-- the extent to which the services will enhance the owner's skills and abilities
+- the extent to which the services enhanced the owner's skills and abilities

 - potential business improvements